Building the Project

 Requirements

-To use this project CMake
+To use this project CMake is required.

 You can check if CMake is installed by running